 Learning about physics is more than just the black holes and stars in space—it’s the study of interactions between matter and energy.
 From volcanoes to the ocean’s waves, understanding each of them requires the study of physics.

 Check out this TEDtalk video about the importance of studying everyday physics:

 More STEM Activities & Lesson Plan Ideas

 Looking for more inspiration and ideas for your Science and STEAM classroom?
-Be sure to stop by the STEAM/STEM category page and see what’s new.
-Also take a moment to head over to the online store to find all the tools and supplies you need to make your science learning space come to life.
+Stop by the STEAM/STEM category page and see what’s new!
+Also, take a moment to head over to our online store to find all the tools and supplies you need to make your science learning space come to life.